Oakwood station (Toronto)

 Oakwood is an underground light rail transit (LRT) station under construction on Line 5 Eglinton, a new line that is part of the Toronto subway system.
 It will be located in the Little Jamaica neighbourhood at the intersection of Oakwood Avenue and Eglinton Avenue.
-It is scheduled to open in 2023.
+As of January 2025, its opening has been postponed, with no new opening date provided.

-Local member of Provincial Parliament Mike Colle organized a petition in 2012 that led to a station at Oakwood being added to the Crosstown plan.
+Local member of Provincial Parliament Mike Colle organized a petition in 2012 that led to a station at Oakwood Avenue being added to the Crosstown plan.
 The main destination will be the Eglinton West commercial strip.

 Description

-Both entrances replace existing storefronts; the main entry will be located directly at the northern end of Oakwood Avenue, serving as that street's terminating vista, while the secondary will be on the south side of Eglinton some 80 m west between Oakwood Avenue and Times Road.
+Both entrances replace existing storefronts; the main entry will be located directly at the northern end of Oakwood Avenue, serving as that street's terminating vista, the only station along Line 5 to serve as such, while the secondary will be on the south side of Eglinton some 80 m west between Oakwood Avenue and Times Road.
 The station will provide outdoor space to park 24 bicycles.

 Oakwood station has an art installation by Nicolas Pye displayed on the main station entrance façade consisting of a photograph of colourful pick-up sticks on a white background.
 The work suggests the intersection of transit routes on a map as well as symbolizing cultural diversity in the neighbourhood.